JoeWoodworker

 G1: I want to build the vacuum press.
 Which version should I build?

-Or check out this link which is a chart of the systems offered at VeneerSupplies.com
+Check out this link which contains a chart of the systems offered at VeneerSupplies.com.
+This chart discusses all of the critical aspects of selecting a vacuum press system.

 (Back to top)